Alfred Apaka: Career

 A 1938 Royal Hawaiian Hotel engagement with Don McDiarmid was Apaka's first professional performance, followed by an engagement with Ray Kinney, and a tour of the mainland.
 Apaka's band played up and down the Pacific coast of the United States 1946-1949.
 In 1951, Apaka became established at the Moana Hotel in Waikiki.

 Joe Glaser, Louis Armstrong's manager, and Jay Faggen signed on as his talent agents and Apaka was groomed to become a mainstream crooner competing with the likes of Bing Crosby.
 He joined Crosby's label, Decca Records, in 1950.
 Bob Hope first saw Apaka performing at a luau at Don the Beachcomber's in Waikiki in 1952.
 Apaka performed on many Hope and Crosby radio and television broadcasts as well as two appearances on The Ed Sullivan Show in 1957.
 One month prior to his death, Apaka paid a visit to NBC in Los Angeles for a guest spot on The Dinah Shore Chevy Show on December 6, 1959.

 When Henry J. Kaiser built his Hawaiian Village, he specifically created its Tapa Showroom exclusively for Alfred Apaka.
 It was a running gag that Kaiser so loved Apaka as his own son that he planned to buy the island of Molokai and rename it "Apaka Island".
 Kaiser established Hawaiian Village Records, supposedly to record many local talents, but initially only naming the first Christmas release of an Apaka package.

-Apaka was a regular on the enormously popular syndicated radio program Hawaii Calls, produced by Webley Edwards.
+Apaka was a regular on the popular syndicated radio program Hawaii Calls, produced by Webley Edwards.
 The radio program was heard around the world and helped to propel Apaka's career worldwide.

 The Decca Records release "The Best of Alfred Apaka" noted the following information in the album's liner notes: